 If a bite is severely out of alignment, surgery may be needed.
 For adults, braces and surgery may be needed as bones have matured.

-Orthodontics is sometimes one part of an interdisciplinary treatment plan.
-If you are undergoing several reconstructive procedures with an orthodontist at UT Dentistry, we will work with other clinics on campus to coordinate your care.
+Orthodontics can be a part of an interdisciplinary treatment plan.
+If you are undergoing several reconstructive procedures with an orthodontist at UT Dentistry, we will work with our other practices on campus to coordinate the best treatment plan for you.

 The practices below offer this specialty care.
 Select a practice that best meets your budget and availability for appointments.

 Our practice is staffed by dental residents who are receiving advanced training in orthodontics.
 They are closely supervised by School of Dentistry faculty members.
 Top services: placement of braces and clear aligners, such as Invisalign.